kubernetes/website/content/en/docs/reference/access-authn-authz/extensible-admission-controllers.md

 {{% /tab %}}
 {{< /tabs >}}

-Starting in v1.19, admission webhooks can optionally return warning messages that are returned to the requesting client.
+Starting in v1.19, admission webhooks can optionally return warning messages that are returned to the requesting client in HTTP `Warning` headers with a warning code of 299.
 Warnings can be sent with allowed or rejected admission responses.

+If you're implementing a webhook that returns a warning:
-No "Warning:" prefix should be included in the message.
+* Don't include a "Warning:" prefix in the message
-Warning messages should describe a problem the client making the API request should correct or be aware of.
+* Use warning messages to describe problems the client making the API request should correct or be aware of
-Limit warnings to 120 characters if possible.
-Warnings over 256 characters and large numbers of warnings may be truncated.
+* Limit warnings to 120 characters if possible

+{{< caution >}}
+Individual warning messages over 256 characters may be truncated by the API server before being returned to clients.
+If more than 4096 characters of warning messages are added (from all sources), additional warning messages are ignored.
+{{< /caution >}}

 {{< tabs name="AdmissionReview_response_warning" >}}
 {{% tab name="admission.k8s.io/v1" %}}